Breast Lift in Washington, DC

 Dr. Baker will describe the procedure in detail, explaining its risks and limitations and making sure you understand the scarring that will result.
 He will also explain the anesthesia to be used, the type of facility where the surgery will be performed, and how much your breast lift will cost.
 Do not hesitate to ask Dr. Baker any questions you may have, especially those regarding your expectations and concerns about the results.

-What Is a Breast Lift (mastopexy)?
+What is a Breast Lift (Mastopexy)?

 Mastopexy usually takes one and a half to three and a half hours.
 Techniques vary, but the most common procedure involves an anchor-shaped incision following the natural contour of the breast.
 The incision outlines the area from which breast skin will be removed and defines the new location for the nipple.
 When the excess skin has been removed, the nipple and areola are moved to a higher position.
 The skin surrounding the areola is then brought down and together to reshape the breast.
 Stitches are usually located around the areola, in a vertical line extending downwards from the nipple area, and along the lower crease of the breast.